Vaughan Foods beheading incident: Islamic connection

-Patrick T. Dunleavy, former deputy inspector general of the New York State Police Criminal Intelligence Unit and author of The Fertile Soil of Jihad: Terrorism's Prison Connection, calls it likely that Alton's actions were the result of radicalization.

 Saad Mohammed, director of information for the Islamic Society of Greater Oklahoma City, confirmed that Alton Nolen began worshipping at the Islamic Society of Greater Oklahoma City (ISGOC) mosque in May and that he had seen him there several times since.
 A picture on Nolan's Facebook page shows him attending the mosque on September 5, 2014, nineteen days before the attack.
 Those who attended the same mosque as Nolen described his behavior as "a little odd" and "weird"; nonetheless, his prior behavior did not raise any red flags.
 Mohammed stated after the attack that Nolen's actions did not reflect the beliefs of Islam.

-Legal proceedings

-On September 30, Nolen was charged with first-degree murder and assault and battery with a deadly weapon.
-According to police, he "openly admitted" to killing Hufford and injuring Johnson during the attack.
-Prosecutors are expected to pursue the death penalty in the case.
-A preliminary hearing was scheduled for October 14, but it was later rescheduled to December 2 due to a scheduling conflict with Nolen's lawyers.
-It was rescheduled again to April 2015.
-The preliminary hearing was delayed again until June 10, but it was postponed again until July 30.
-On September 15, 2015, a competency trial for Nolen was set for October 26.